WesternFriend/westernfriend.org/docs/CONTRIBUTING.md

 ## Docker UI alternative

 If you would like to use an alternative to Docker/Docker UI, try running [Colima](https://github.com/abiosoft/colima).
-Once Colima is installed, run the following command before running `docker compose up`.
+Once Colima is installed, run the following command before running `docker compose up --detach`.

 ```sh
 colima start